theintegrative/obsidian-system/templates/snippets/meta/0_meta.md

+prefix: sn-meta-
-# Why, what is the purpose?
+## Why, what is the purpose?
 Meta snippets are a collection of internal snippets that you can use to create automation.
-For example we have [[meta-moveit]], which is a snippet that you can use for documents that are included as an option to create in a link like this: `[[]]`, but their template will only be created from inside the folder to trigger it.
+For example we have [[sn-meta-moveit]], which is a snippet that you can use for documents that are included as an option to create in a link like this: `[[]]`, but their template will only be created from inside the folder to trigger it.
 Plugins like this one called [Templater](https://github.com/SilentVoid13/Templater) is one of those candidates to do something like that